 Read and understand these directions thoroughly before attempting to light or re-light the pilot.
-Make sure the viewport is not missing or damaged.
-(See Figure 23) Make sure the tank is completely filled with water before lighting the pilot.
+Make sure that the view port (sight glass) is not missing or damaged.
+See Figure 23.
+Make sure the tank is completely filled with water before lighting the pilot.
 Check the data plate near the gas control valve/thermostat for the correct gas.
 Do not use this water heater with any gas other than the one listed on the data plate.
 If you have any questions or doubts, consult your gas supplier or gas utility company.

-Replace viewport if glass is missing or damaged.

-Failure to do so can result in death, explosion or fire.
+AWARNINGExplosion HazardReplace view port if glass is missing or damaged.Failure to do so can result in death, explosion or fire.